LBHackney-IT/Data-Platform-Playbook/docs/Glossary.md

  ### API
 Application Programming Interface, which is a software intermediary that allows two applications to talk to each other.
 Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you're using an API.
  ### ATHENA
-An AWS cloud-based service which enables you to query data in the data lake using SQL (Presto SQL). .<br/><br/>https://aws.amazon.com/athena/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc
+[Athena](https://docs.aws.amazon.com/athena/latest/ug/what-is.html) is an AWS cloud-based service which enables you to query data in the data lake using SQL (Presto SQL).
+You can find out in [the Playbook article about how to query data in Athena](https://playbook.hackney.gov.uk/Data-Platform-Playbook/playbook/querying-and-analysing-data/querying-data-using-sql).<br/><br/>
  ### AWS
-Amazon Web Services is a comprehensive cloud platform offering over 200 different services including data storage, computing power, and tools Glue, Athena and Redshift which we use in the data platform..
-AWS is the council’s primary cloud supplier and the primary environment in which we are building the data platform. <br/><br/>https://aws.amazon.com/what-is-aws/
+[AWS (Amazon Web Services)](https://aws.amazon.com/what-is-aws/) is a comprehensive cloud platform offering over 200 different services including data storage, computing power, and tools Glue, Athena and Redshift which we use in the data platform..
+AWS is the council’s primary cloud supplier and the primary environment in which we are building the data platform. <br/><br/>
  ### BUCKET
 Amazon S3 stores data as objects within resources called "buckets" which are equivalent to folders.
 Object storage keeps the blocks of data that make up a file together and adds all of its associated metadata to that file.
 We use buckets to separate the different zones in the data lake.
  ### CLUSTER
  ### CONTAINER
  ### CRAWLER
-Crawler is a job defined in Amazon Glue.
+A [crawler](https://docs.aws.amazon.com/glue/latest/dg/crawler-running.html) is a job defined in Amazon Glue.
 It crawls databases and buckets in S3 and then creates tables in Amazon Glue together with their schema.
-Then, you can perform your data operations in Glue, like ETL.<br/><br/>https://docs.aws.amazon.com/glue/latest/dg/crawler-running.html
+Then, you can perform your data operations in Glue, like ETL.<br/><br/>
  ### DATA CATALOGUE
 This is a place to store documentation and metadata about the datasets within the data lake.
 It helps users discover what data exists, understand what the data mean, and find out who owns the data.
+We use a tool called DataHub to provide our data catalogue.
  ### DATA DICTIONARY
 This defines domain-driven design entities and their relationships to one another at a high level.
 For example, what attributes are related to a person (name, date of birth) and how a ‘person’ relates to a 'household', 'property', etc.)
  ### DATA LAKE